dhutapratama/docs/envoy.md

 @endsetup
 ```

-If you need to require other PHP files before your task is executed, you may use the `@include` directive at the top of your `Envoy.blade.php` file:
+If you need to require other GO files before your task is executed, you may use the `@include` directive at the top of your `Envoy.blade.php` file:

 ```blade
 @include('vendor/autoload.php')